desmos-labs/desmos-contracts/docs/architecture/adr-006-poap-v2.md

 2. Mint POAPs for multiple users (`mintToManyUsers`).

 > **Note**
 > The `minter` is not subject to the POAP minting conditions.
-This means that they act like and admin and can mint
+This means that they act like an admin and can mint
 > tokens for other users even if the minting of the POAP is currently disabled.

 ##### Admin operations